adambard/learnxinyminutes-docs/kotlin.html.markdown

     A variable can be specified as nullable by appending a ? to its type.
     We can access a nullable variable by using the ?. operator.
-    We can use the ?: operator to specify an alternative value to use if a variable is null
+    We can use the ?: operator to specify an alternative value to use if a variable is null.
     */
     var fooNullable: String? = "abc"
     println(fooNullable?.length) // => 3